S3 features

 Requires permission to: s3:DeleteObject, s3:DeleteObjectVersion

-Delete up to 1000 objects per call.
+Delete up to 1,000 objects per call.

-Quiet mode only returns errors, while verbose mode returns a response for every object.
+Quiet mode returns only errors, while verbose mode returns a response for every object.
 Objects not found return success.

 s3:DeleteObjectTagging